mategarb/GeneSPIDER2/+Methods/README.md

-# Methods is a tool for managing regulatory networks and datasets
+# Methods is a toolbox for running methods for inferring gene regulatory networks (GRNs)

 clone the repository
 ```